PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-bundleId | the bundle identifier (or app id) of the app to be terminated.
+bundleId | the bundle identifier of the application, which is going to be terminated.

 ## Toggle Airplane Mode

-Toggle airplane mode on device
+Toggle Airplane mode on device and this works on OS 6.0 and lesser and does not work on OS 7.0 and greater

 ### Usage